dreamcraft17/company-wiki/docs/products/dnPeople/docs/CURRENT-IMPLEMENTATION.md

   per-tenant SSO/JIT configuration, organization hierarchy, user-specific organization/department/ location scopes, tenant-scoped SCIM Users/Groups, quota/usage monitoring, isolation breach audit, custom-domain branding metadata, and `/tenant-management`.
+- PRD v6.1 refines login UX: end users enter only email and password; backend discovers the tenant automatically from verified domain, custom hostname, or user history, routes active-SSO tenants to the IdP, validates password tenants directly, and shows a company picker only when tenant discovery cannot resolve the company.

 ## Security, compliance and NFR invariants

 The next PRD must preserve these unless it supplies an explicit replacement and migration plan:

 - No plaintext salary, NPWP, account number, password, token, secret or API key in API logs/telemetry.
+- Generated staff temporary passwords are returned only on creation/reset and never written to audit payloads.
+- Company/Super Admin accounts and the acting admin account cannot be modified through staff-account administration.
 - HR cannot access payroll or salary; Finance cannot mutate employee master data without an explicit new permission.
 - Audit records are append-only at PostgreSQL level and sensitive audit payloads are redacted.
 - Attendance correction evidence is mandatory at API and database levels.